farzadafi/Design_Pattern/Builder/Readme.md

 image from refactoring.guru

-* the builder design pattern separates the construction of a complex object from its representation
+* the main.builder design pattern separates the construction of a complex object from its representation
 * uses the same construction processes to create the same object
 * however, these processes can create different representations of the object
 * uses a step-by-step approach to create the object
-* the builder class is independent of other objects
+* the main.builder class is independent of other objects
 * useful when creating the object is very complex and is independent of the assembly of the parts of the object